On Conditioning Brownian Particles to Coalesce

 \begin{definition} Let $\{ \xi^n\}_{n\geq 1}$ be a sequence of random elements in $\bF$ such that \begin{itemize}[noitemsep] \item[(B1)] for each $n \geq 1$, the law of $\xi^n$ is absolutely continuous with respect to the law of $\T(X)$; \item[(B2)] $\{\xi^n\}_{n\geq 1}$ converges in distribution to $z_0$ in $\bF$. \end{itemize} A probability measure $\nu$ on $(\bE,\B(\bE))$ is \emph{the value of the conditional distribution of $X$ to the event $\{ \T(X)=z_0\}$ along the sequence $\{ \xi^n \}$} if for every $f \in \mC_b(\bE)$

 where $p$ is a regular conditional probability of $X$ given $\T(X)$.
 We denote this measure by $\nu= \law_{\{\xi^n\}}(X | \T(X)=z_0)$. \end{definition}

-In Section~\ref{sec:conditional_distribution}, we explain that the above definition generalizes the case where $p$ is continuous at $z_0$ and that it is very close to the intuitive definition of $ \P{ X \in \cdot \ | X \in C }$ by approximation of the set $C$.
+We remark that the measure $\nu$ does not depend on the version of the regular conditional probability $p$.
+In Section~\ref{sec:conditional_distribution}, we explain that the above definition generalizes the case where $p$ is continuous at $z_0$ and that it is very close to the intuitive definition of the conditional probability $\P{ X \in \cdot \ | X \in C }$ by approximation of the set $C$.
 Furthermore, we introduce in Section~\ref{sec:conditional_distribution} a method to construct~$\nu$.